-TRX fly’s: Begin this exercise by grasping both handles and adjusting your body so that your chest is angled towards the floor.
+TRX fly’s: To begin the TRX workout plan we are gonna start with TRX fly's.
+To start this exercise grasp both handles with an overhand grip and adjust your body so that your chest is angled towards the floor.
 Pull both handles towards each other so that your hands meet in the center.
 This exercise is great for getting a good contraction in the Pec major, as well as the anterior deltoid.

 Tricep dips: This exercise is awesome because you get the same amazing tricep benefits of regular “chair dips” but with the same joint stability gains as ring dips.
 Start this exercise by grasping both handles and guiding them to the sides of your body as you walk your legs out.
 To adjust the difficulty simply bring your legs further or closer to your body.